 Please note that as there is a wide range in firefighting philosophies/ capabilities of cities across the region, and as a result, OPTIONS "A" and "B" are provided in the Fire and Building Code amendments.
-Jurisdictions should choose one of the options in each section based on their firefighting philosophies/ capabilities when adopting these code amendments.
+Jurisdictions should choose one of these based on their firefighting philosophies/ capabilities when adopting these code amendments.

-Section 102.1; change #3 to read as follows:
+\\Section 102.1; change #3 to read as follows: